ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The different types of UEIDs 1) accommodate different manufacturing processes, 2) accommodate small UEIDs, 3) provide an option that doesn't require registration fees and central administration.
 Creation of new types requires a Standards Action {{RFC8126}}.

-A manufacturer of entities may use different types for different products.
+A manufacturer of entities MAY use different types for different products.
-They may also change from one type to another for a given product or use one type for some items of a given produce and another type for other.
+They MAY also change from one type to another for a given product or use one type for some items of a given produce and another type for other.

 | Type Byte | Type Name | Specification |
 | 0x01 | RAND | This is a 128, 192 or 256-bit random number generated once and stored in the entity.
 This may be constructed by concatenating enough identifiers to make up an equivalent number of random bits and then feeding the concatenation through a cryptographic hash function.
 It may also be a cryptographic quality random number generated once at the beginning of the life of the entity and stored.
 It MUST NOT be smaller than 128 bits.
 See the length analysis in {{UEID-Design}}. |
 | 0x02 | IEEE EUI | This uses the IEEE company identification registry.
 An EUI is either an EUI-48, EUI-60 or EUI-64 and made up of an OUI, OUI-36 or a CID, different registered company identifiers, and some unique per-entity identifier.
 EUIs are often the same as or similar to MAC addresses.
 This type includes MAC-48, an obsolete name for EUI-48.
 (Note that while entities with multiple network interfaces may have multiple MAC addresses, there is only one UEID for an entity) {{IEEE.802-2001}}, {{OUI.Guide}}. |
 | 0x03 | IMEI | This is a 14-digit identifier consisting of an 8-digit Type Allocation Code and a 6-digit serial number allocated by the manufacturer, which SHALL be encoded as byte string of length 14 with each byte as the digit's value (not the ASCII encoding of the digit; the digit 3 encodes as 0x03, not 0x33).
 The IMEI value encoded SHALL NOT include Luhn checksum or SVN information.
 See {{ThreeGPP.IMEI}}. |
 {: #ueid-types-table title="UEID Composition Types"}

-There are privacy considerations for UEIDs.
-See {{ueidprivacyconsiderations}}.

 #### Rules for Consuming UEIDs